Author Guidelines

 app. = appendix

-- Arrange all entries in alphabetical order.
+- Entries must be listed in alphabetical order.

 Examples: